There’s a lot of good news when it comes to getting and staying married.

-Within a marital relationship, this is “the cyclical patterns of transactions of valued resources, tangible or intangible, between partners and the rewards and costs associated with such transactions” (Nakonezny and Denton, 2008).
+Within a marital relationship, these are “the cyclical patterns of transactions of valued resources, tangible or intangible, between partners and the rewards and costs associated with such transactions” (Nakonezny & Denton, 2008, p.
+403).

-According to Leeuw (2015) Waring defined intimacy along eight dimensions.
-They are:
+Waring (1988) defined intimacy along eight dimensions.

-- Conflict Resolution: how easily couples can resolve differences of opinion.
+- Conflict resolution: how easily couples can resolve differences of opinion.